• Active learning is at the heart of everything we do.

 • Language Arts

-multi-sensory approach that ensures the children’s growth as readers, writers and spellers.
-Differentiated skills work is planned in conjunction with a learning specialist, to both extend and support, for all learners.
+To meet these goals, teachers provide daily direct instruction using a research-based multi-sensory approach that ensures the children’s growth as readers and writers.
+Differentiated skills work is planned in conjunction with our Academic Support team to both extend and support all learners.

 LISTENING AND PUBLIC SPEAKING: First graders engage in daily listening and public speaking skills practice.
 For example, at the very start of the day, during Morning Meeting, they are asked to answer a daily question as well as listen to and recall their peers’ answers.
-The question may be as simple, and even silly, as “would you rather be a rhino or a lion, and why?” however, the required, full-sentence answer provides powerful reinforcement of these lifelong skills.
+The question may be as simple, and even silly, as “would you rather be a rhino or a lion, and why?”
+However, the required, full-sentence answer provides powerful reinforcement of these lifelong skills.

 • Math